-This is simply not the case for myself and my crew.
+This is simply not the case for myself and my crew of seasoned Portland Fishing Guides.
 As I get to experience the joy of chasing and catching these elusive creatures over and over again, I especially take pride in getting new comers involved in the spirt.
 Especially when they themselves get hooked when they feel the awesome power of Mother Nature’s underwater beast struggling in the battle for survival.

 It’s man against the monsters of the deep, and the pay off in the end is fresh meat in the freezer.

 One thing for certain Oregon is definitely one of the best places in the world to fish for salmon and steelhead.
 With Huge runs of literally millions of fish coming up the Columbia every year many never leave her waters.
 However the Columbia is not the only game in town.
 The Willamette, Umpqua, McKenzie, Sandy, and the Clackamas just to name a few and many not far from Portland.